SPS-2020-Team-15/Graminsta/README.md

 # Graminsta

-Post your favoriate photos and receive :heart: from your friends!
+Post your favorite photos and receive :heart: from your friends!